 This course provides you with an understanding of the components, principles and operation of digital imaging systems found in diagnostic radiology.
 Factors that impact image acquisition, display, archiving, and retrieval are discussed.
 Principles of digital system quality assurance and maintenance are presented.
-Prerequisite: RTE 1458.
-Corequisite: RTE 1824L.
-(TR)
+In order to successfully pass this course, a grade of B or higher must be achieved in this course.
+Prerequisite: RTE 1458 with a grade of B or higher.
+(OA)